 How colleges are preparing for a new public health threat: monkeypox

-Andrea Connor has become "the accidental COVID Czar" of Lake Forest College, a small school north of Chicago where she serves as dean of students.
+Andrea Conner has become "the accidental COVID Czar" of Lake Forest College, a small school north of Chicago where she serves as dean of students.

 "When COVID started, our crisis management team sort of multiplied," she says.